SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 on the red x-axis;
 on the orange y-axis;
 inside the blue 4-by-4 box centered on the origin;
-or outside of the box altogether.
+or outside of the box.

 Unlike C, Swift allows multiple ``switch`` cases to consider the same value or values.
 In fact, the point (0, 0) could match all *four* of the cases in this example.